-The Engineering Student Success Center's Academic Advising Office in EN2-304A provides the advice and support that is essential to helping students achieve their educational goals.
-Visit the ESSC Advising Office to receive assistance with:
+The Engineering Student Success Center (ESSC) Academic Advising Office provides the advice and support needed to help engineering students achieve their educational goals.
+The ESSC Advising Office provides assistance with:

 - Pre-major advisement